dumindun/dumindun/README.md

-- 👋 Hi, I’m @dumindun
+- 👋 Hi, I’m @dumindun 🗿
 - 👀 I’m interested in ...
-Everything
+Everything 🦆
 - 🌱 I’m currently learning ...
-Everything
+Everything 🦆
 - 💞️ I’m looking to collaborate on ...
-Everything
+Everything 🦆
 - 📫 How to reach me ...
-Catch me if you can
+Catch me if you can 🐥

-- 😄 Pronouns: ...
+- 😄 Pronouns: ... hehe 🤭
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... about that ... 🗿

 <!---
 dumindun/dumindun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.